riehseun/Libero-BackEnd/README.md

 # Libero

-NodeJS Backend for Libero Application
+NodeJS Backend for Libero Application using socket.io